gonzal0lguin/gonzal0lguin.github.io/_posts/2024-01-27-path-sampling.md

 ## Uniform sampling

 For all the examples a detached node of navfn is used to obtain the global paths in a pre-mapped environment.
-The paths can be obtained using the service call to `/navfn/make_plan` as a `NavFN/MakePlan` srv.
+The paths can be obtained using the service call to `/navfn/make_plan` with type `MakeNavPlan`.

 The first approach is quite simple, the obtained path length $L_p$ is calculated by summing the euclidean distance between consecutive waypoints as follows:

-$
+$$
 L_p = \sum_{i=1}^{N} \lVert P_{i} - P_{i-1}\rVert
-$
+$$

 Where $P$ is the path containing $N$ waypoints.

 When the distance $L_p$ becomes equal to the sampling distance $d_s$ (passed as a parameter), then the corresponding waypoint is saved.
-The process is reapeted until the end of the path, where the last point is always saved (given that is the goal).
+The process is reapeted until the end of the path, where the last point is always saved (given that it is the goal).

 The described algorithm is presented bellow: